ShubhamTatvamasi/parity-devops-task/README.md

 http://prometheus-server
 ```

-Three Dashboard Installed as of now
+Three Dashboards Installed as of now

 Dashboard | ID
 --- | ---